umijs/umi/docs/docs/config.md

 ## Configuration for multiple environments

-Environment variable `UMI_ENV` shall be used to identify configurations for different environemtns.
+Environment variable `UMI_ENV` shall be used to identify configurations for different environments.

 For example: